-The Bible: Mormon Researcher Of Christianity History Says Last Five Centuries Suggest Truth Of Creation Story
+The Bible: Mormon Researcher Of Christian History Says Last Five Centuries Suggest Truth Of Creation Story

 Spackman then presented one of his conclusions on the matter.

 “If science has reformed our readings of Genesis … by super-concordance assumptions … science also fixes it,” Spackman said.
 “How so?
-(Genesis) is entirely believable … as a believer and not a concordist.”
+[Genesis] is entirely believable … as a believer and not a concordist.”

-Also, to the question “Do you think the Israelites were stupid” given Spackman’s Genesis takeaway, Spackman said “that’s really ignorant of history.”
+Also, to the question, “Do you think the Israelites were stupid?” given Spackman’s Genesis takeaway, Spackman said, “that’s really ignorant of history.”
 Israelites composed what we now know as the Book of Genesis.
-He also talked about the Protestant Reformation, scientific revolution, Enlightenment, each of which happened within the last 500 years, as having “contributed” to the understanding of Genesis.
+He also talked about the Protestant Reformation, the scientific revolution, and Enlightenment, each of which happened within the last 500 years as having “contributed” to the understanding of Genesis.

 “The empirical, the rational, the basis for justification of belief … changed,” Spackman added.
 “Since knowledge had to be scientific and historical, religion had to require scientific and historical shoring-up to be accurate.”